Intellectual Property Strategy

 Epson's intellectual property strategy is characterized by the features below.

-Epson's Intellectual Property Strategy Execution Organization
+Epson's Intellectual Property Strategy Implementation Organization

-During these meetings, the parties cover a range of topics.
+Epson aligns its IP strategies with development and business strategies to protect its proprietary core technologies and brands.
+Strategies are formulated during two-party discussions between the head of the IP division and the head of each operations division and the head of the Technology Development Division or, when necessary, during three-party discussions that further include the president.
+During these discussions, the parties cover a range of topics.
 They discuss leveraging tools like IP landscapes for multidimensional investigation and analysis of technical, business, and intellectual property information to facilitate innovation support.
 They examine acquiring and utilizing intellectual property rights (such as patents, designs, and trademarks) to provide robust support for business and development strategies.
 They also address topics like digital transformation and co-creation support, as well as brand support.
 The aim is to report on and discuss these topics in order to align the intellectual property strategy with the overall management, business, and development strategies.
-The IP strategy is periodically reported on and discussed at the board of directors meeting, and the results of these discussions are reflected in the strategy.
-At its most recent meeting, the board of directors reaffirmed the direction of IP activities aimed at realizing Epson 25 Renewed based on the efforts to date to support the creation of new businesses.
-Through such close-knit communication with upper management, Epson's IP strategy is configured to quickly adapt to highly uncertain and rapidly changing business environments.

 Rights Acquisition Strategy

-Epson takes a proactive approach to intellectual property.
-We are building an intellectual property portfolio by anticipating what lies ahead and, before others, strategically, efficiently, and effectively acquiring the rights to various types of intellectual property, such as patents, design rights, and trademarks.
-Epson defines outstanding patents that elevate our competitive advantage and that help to support the growth strategy scenario as "BP" (which stands for "Brilliant iP" or "Brilliant Patents").
+Epson defines outstanding IP rights that elevate our competitive advantage and that help to support the growth strategy scenario as "BP" (which stands for "Brilliant iP" or "Brilliant Patents").
 We are pursuing the strategic acquisition of BP in accordance with key goal indicators (KGI) set in the IP strategy.
 There are two categories of BP: "BP-F (fighting)" and "BP-G (guard)."
 A BP-F is a right that is known to be practiced by other companies and that can be utilized in the future to secure the flexibility in business operations.
 A BP-G is a right that significantly contributes to safeguarding the business.
+Epson strategically acquires "BP" based on its intellectual property strategy and integrates them into various utilizations.

-Epson's 2022 patent registration ranking (per Epson research & excluding Chinese utility models)
+Epson's 2023 patent registration ranking (per Epson research & excluding Chinese utility models)

 Rights Utilization Strategy

-Epson anticipates the future and proactively utilizes intellectual property rights, including BPs, in support of the growth strategy scenario.
+Epson anticipates the future and proactively utilizes intellectual property portfolio, including BPs, in support of the growth strategy scenario.
 The strategy for utilizing our intellectual property portfolio is depicted in a four-quadrant chart that shows how Epson implements its patents on one axis and how our competitors implement their patents on the other axis.
-We formulate our intellectual property utilization strategy based on this chart, which we call a "C-Curve."
+We formulate our intellectual property portfolio utilization strategy based on this chart, which we call a "C-Curve."

-1. Non-licensed quadrant:In-house implementation, no implementation by other companies
+1. 1.
+Non-licensed quadrant:In-house implementation, no implementation by other companies

 Epson acquires and protects rights to core technologies that are a source of competitiveness and does not grant licenses to others.

-2. Cross-licensing quadrant:In-house implementation, implementation by other companies
+2. 2.
+Cross-licensing quadrant:In-house implementation, implementation by other companies

 Epson tries to ensure business flexibility by entering into cross-licensing agreements with competitors who want to use our rights.

-3. Selling and licensing quadrant:No in-house implementation, implementation by other companies
+3. 3.
+Selling and licensing quadrant:No in-house implementation, implementation by other companies

 Epson monetizes rights that have contributed to the growth of business through cross-licensing agreements but are no longer essential by either selling or licensing the rights to others.

-4. Abandonment and expiration quadrant:No in-house implementation, no implementation by other companies
+4. 4.
+Abandonment and expiration quadrant:No in-house implementation, no implementation by other companies

 Maintaining rights is costly, so Epson actively abandons rights that are unlikely to be productive.